Guhanganesan/PyTest/README.md

 => pytest -k <substring> -v => pytest -k great -v
 => This will execute which file name has its own name contains "great"

+# Fixtures

+Fixtures are functions, which will run before each test function to which it is applied.

+# Conftest

+Define fixture in conftest.py file then use across various files